SowpatiLab/ATaRVa/README.md

-                        number of processor. [default: 1] -v, --version         show program's version number and exit -log, --debug_mode    write the debug messages to log file. [default: False]
+                        number of processor. [default: 1] -v, --version         show program's version number and exit -log, --debug_mode    write the debug messages to log file. [default: False] --decompose           write the motif-decomposed sequence to the vcf. [default: False]
 ```

 The details of each option are given below: